 |Left heel cord lengthening||1 (1)||1 (100%)||-||-|

 |Hernia repair||2 (2)||2 (100%)||-||-|

 BeneFIX, Coagulation Factor IX (Recombinant), is supplied in kits that include single-use vials which contain nominally 250, 500, 1000, 2000, or 3000 IU per vial with sterile pre-filled diluent syringe, vial adapter reconstitution device, sterile infusion set, and two (2) alcohol swabs, one bandage, and one gauze pad.
+The drug product, diluents for injection and the rest of components included within the BeneFIX 250, 500, 1000, 2000 or 3000 IU kit are not made from natural rubber and natural rubber latex.
 Actual factor IX activity in IU is stated on the label of each vial.

 Please read this Patient Leaflet carefully before using BeneFIX and each time you get a refill.
 There may be new information.
 This Patient Leaflet does not take the place of talking with your doctor about your medical condition or your treatment.

 What is BeneFIX?

 BeneFIX is an injectable medicine that is used to help control and prevent bleeding in people with hemophilia B. Hemophilia B is also called congenital factor IX deficiency or Christmas disease.

 BeneFIX is NOT used to treat hemophilia A.

 What should I tell my doctor before using BeneFIX?